GYovchev/java-swing-secure-chat/README.md

 ### How to start
 Run the server, then run a few clients.
 Register with usernames and passwords then log in.

-Note: you should use different filenames for the private keys of the different users so
+Note: you should use different filenames for the private keys of the different users so that they don't overwrite each other.